Always look for information on the Gov.UK website.

 HMRC updates webinars are regularly updated: visit gov.uk

-David Laura from HMRC managed the presentation: they started with a poll:
+David and Laura from HMRC managed the presentation: they started with a poll:

 82 % have been trading before 2016, 1%% since 2017, 6% 2018 Just started 1%

 Laura began with the aims of the public service delivered through HMRC:

 What support is available if you don’t qualify